jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 declarative ways in which these parts can be obtained.

 Turn this model inside out.
-Instead of the programmer finding the parts they want as a part of the general logic of the program, declaritively define the interesting parts and have these parts delivered to the language logic.
+Instead of the programmer finding the parts they want as a part of the general logic of the program, declaratively define the interesting parts and have these parts delivered to the language logic.
 Once we make the shift to thinking in this way, it is no longer necessary to have the whole resource locally before the interesting sub-parts are delivered.